 All drug interaction studies were performed in healthy volunteers using a single 12.5 mg dose of almotriptan and multiple doses of the other drug.

-Fluoxetine: Coadministration of almotriptan and fluoxetine (60 mg daily for 8 days), a potent inhibitor almotriptan were increased 18%.
+Co-administration of almotriptan and fluoxetine (60 mg daily for 8 days), a potent inhibitor of CYP2D6, had no effect on almotriptan clearance, but maximal concentrations of almotriptan were increased 18%.
 This difference is not clinically significant.

-Verapamil: Coadministration of almotriptan and verapamil (120 mg sustained release tablets twice daily for 7 days), an inhibitor of CYP3A4, resulted in a 20% increase in the area under the plasma concentration-time curve, and in a 24% increase in maximal plasma concentrations of almotriptan.
+Co-administration of almotriptan and verapamil (120 mg sustained-release tablets twice daily for 7 days), an inhibitor of CYP3A4, resulted in a 20% increase in the area under the plasma concentration-time curve, and in a 24% increase in maximal plasma concentrations of almotriptan.
 Neither of these changes is clinically significant.
 No dose adjustment is necessary.

-Renal and total clearance, and amount of drug excreted in the urine were lower in elderly healthy volunteers (age 65 to 76 years) than in younger healthy volunteers (age 19 to 34 years), resulting in longer terminal half-life (3.7 h vs. 3.2 h) and a 25% higher area under the plasma concentration-time curve in the elderly subjects.
+Renal and total clearance, and amount of drug excreted in the urine, were lower in elderly healthy volunteers (age 65 to 76 years) than in younger healthy volunteers (age 19 to 34 years), resulting in longer terminal half-life (3.7 hours vs. 3.2 hours) and a 25% higher area under the plasma concentration-time curve in the elderly subjects.
 The differences, however, do not appear to be clinically significant.

 A pharmacokinetics study of almotriptan was conducted in adolescents (12 to 17 years) and adults (18 to 55 years) with or without a history of migraine.
 No differences were observed in the rate or extent of absorption of almotriptan in adolescents compared with adults.

-No significant gender differences have been observed in pharmacokinetic parameters.
+No significant gender differences were observed in pharmacokinetic parameters.

-No significant differences have been observed in pharmacokinetic parameters between Caucasian and African-American volunteers.
+No significant differences were observed in pharmacokinetic parameters between Caucasian and African-American volunteers.

 The pharmacokinetics of almotriptan have not been assessed in patients with hepatic impairment.
 Based on the known mechanisms of clearance of almotriptan, the maximum decrease expected in almotriptan clearance due to hepatic impairment would be 60% [see DOSAGE AND ADMINISTRATION].

-The clearance of almotriptan was approximately 65% lower in patients with severe renal impairment (Cl/F=19.8 L/h; creatinine clearance between 10 and 30 mL/min) and approximately 40% lower in patients with moderate renal impairment (Cl/F=34.2 L/h; creatinine clearance between 31 and 71 mL/min) than in healthy volunteers (Cl/F= 57 L/h).
+The clearance of almotriptan was approximately 65% lower in patients with severe renal impairment (Cl/F=19.8 L/hour; creatinine clearance between 10 and 30 mL/min) and approximately 40% lower in patients with moderate renal impairment (Cl/F=34.2 L/hour; creatinine clearance between 31 and 71 mL/min) than in healthy volunteers (Cl/F=57 L/hour).
 Maximal plasma concentrations of almotriptan increased by approximately 80% in these patients [see DOSAGE AND ADMINISTRATION].

-In these studies, the percentage of patients achieving a response (mild or no pain) 2 hours after treatment was significantly greater in patients who received either AXERT (almotriptan malate) 6.25 mg or 12.5 mg, compared with those who received placebo.
+In these studies, the percentage of patients achieving a response (mild or no pain) 2 hours after treatment was significantly greater in patients who received either AXERT® 6.25 mg or 12.5 mg, compared with those who received placebo.
 A higher percentage of patients reported pain relief after treatment with the 12.5 mg dose than with the 6.25 mg dose.
-Doses greater than 12.5 mg did not lead to significantly better response.
+Doses greater than 12.5 mg did not lead to a significantly better response.
 These results are summarized in Table 3.

-Table 3.
-Response Rates 2 Hours Following Treatment of Initial
+Table 3: Response Rates 2 Hours Following Treatment of

 † p value < 0.001 in comparison with placebo